Sooners coach Bob Stoops announces retirement | Tulsa's 24-Hour News, Weather and Traffic

 Stoops will remain as special assistant to the athletics director.

-University officials say Stoops is the only coach to win the Fiesta Bowl, Orange Bowl, Rose Bowl, Sugar Bowl and national championship.
-They say he accumulated more wins in his first 18 seasons than any coach in the game's history.
+University officials said Stoops is the only coach to win the Fiesta Bowl, Orange Bowl, Rose Bowl, Sugar Bowl and national championship.
+They said he accumulated more wins in his first 18 seasons than any coach in the game's history.

-- Local thieves reportedly use card skimmers on ATMs to steal from Tulsa-area residents
+According to a statement from the University President David L. Boren, he will be succeeded by current offensive coordinator Lincoln Riley.

-According to a statement from university president, he will be succeeded by current offensive coordinator Lincoln Riley.
+The statement said Stoops, 56, believed it was the appropriate time to conclude his time coaching in Norman, Oklahoma.

-The statement said Stoops, 56, believed it was the appropriate time to conclude his time coaching in Norman:
+Below is an excerpt of a statement from Stoops, obtained by the Associated Press and provided by OU:

 “The coaching life is like a relay race and I'm thankful for my turn and am confident as I pass the baton.
 Carol and I intend on staying in Norman - it is our home.
 I will be available to Coach Riley and the athletic department in any manner.
 Thank you all for a lifetime of memories we shared together of 10 conference championships, the 2000 national championship, strong relationships with players and coaches, and the great Oklahoma football fans.
 Boomer!”